All State Offices will be closed December 24 - December 26 in observance of the holidays.

 • Farm vehicles when controlled and operated by a farmer within 150 miles of the person's farm

-• Commercial Learner's Permits (CLP) are valid for 180 days, and are eligible for one 180 day renewal.
+• Commercial Learner Permits (CLP) are valid for one year and are not eligible for renewal.

-• CLPs must be held for 14 calendar days before the CDL skills test can be taken.
+• CLPs must be held for 14 calendar days before the CDL skills test can be taken at an approved third-party testing facility.

 For additional information, email DOR_cdlunit@state.co.us